nguyetha79/Twitter-Hate-Speech-Detection/README.md

 ```

 - Next, we import several Python libraries for data visualization and word cloud generation.
-     - `seaborn`: draw attractive and informative statistical graphics
+     - `seaborn`: draws attractive and informative statistical graphics

-     - `wordcloud`: generate word clouds, visual representations of text data where words are displayed in varying sizes, with more frequent words appearing larger
+     - `wordcloud`: generates word clouds, visual representations of text data where words are displayed in varying sizes, with more frequent words appearing larger

-     - `matplotlib.pyplot`: create plots and charts
+     - `matplotlib.pyplot`: creates plots and charts

-     - `style`: set the visual style of our plots
+     - `style`: sets the visual style of our plots

 ```python
 import seaborn as sns